NYPL/digpres/docs/management/metadata_schemas_management.md

 Below information presents their different uses and purposes.

 ### XML Schemas

-xsd
-"Preservica allows XML schemas (XSD documents) to be registered with the system.
-Registered schemas can then be used to validate both submissions and uploaded documents for compliance with the schema."
+XML Schemas are XSD (XML Schema Definition) files.
+Preservica allows these XSD Documents to be registered with the system and they can be used to validate both submission and uploaded documents for compliance with the schema.

 ### XML Transforms

-editor: xslt
-viwer: xslt
+XML Transforms are used for presenting metadata fragments on the Preservica User Interface.
+There are two types of XML Transforms: editor and viewer.
+Both types of files are XSLT (Extensible Stylesheet Language Transformations) files.

-"Preservica allows XML Transforms (XSLT documents) to be registered with the system.
-Registered transforms can then be used to convert the format of XML metadata held within Preservica to another XML schema."
+These files are used to convert the format of XML metadata held in Preservica to another XML schema.

 ### XML Documents
-indexer: xml
-template: xml

-"Preservica allows XML documents to be registered with the system; these documents are valid fragments of XML."
-"Metadata Template XML documents can be used within Explorer to provide a standard template to add blocks of additional metadata to an entity (folder or asset)"
+XML Documents are valid fragments of XML.
+There are two types of XML Documents in Preservica: template and indexer.
+Both types of files are XML files.
+Template documents can be used within Preservica User Interface to add blocks of additional metadata to an entity (folder or asset).

-"Custom Index Definition documents define a custom search indexer for generic metadata.
-These documents should fit the Custom Indexer schema."
+Indexer documents are used to define a custom search indexer for generic metadata.
+They should fit the Custom Indexer schema.

 ## Preservica metadata schemas management instructions